SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 Compared to a 3D simulation without envelope, the azimuthal modes decomposition without envelope can theoretically yield a speedup that scales with the number of cells in the transverse direction.
-However, normally this speed-up is a little lower, since the high frequency oscillations of the laser generate noise that, to be reduced, demands a higher number of particles per cell than in a 3D simulation.
+However, normally this speed-up is a little lower, since the number of macro-particles per cell necessary for convergence is higher than in a 3D simulation.
 Similar comparisons yield speed-ups of the order of 50 for lasers with waist sizes of the order of tens of microns.

 Finally, the use of both techniques, i.e. the envelope approximation and the azimuthal modes decomposition, can yield speed-ups that are higher than the product of the two speed-ups, compared to 3D simulations without envelope.
-This because the absence of the high frequency laser oscillations reduces the noise and the necessary number of particles for convergence is normally lower than in a usual simulation with azimuthal modes decomposition.
+This because envelope simulations in cylindrical geometry need less macro-particles than standard laser simulations with azimuthal decomposition to reach convergence.
+Indeed, the former have only one azimuthal mode, while the latter have at least two modes.
+Thus, since at least 4 macro-particles along the angle :math:`\theta` for each mode are normally necessary, the cylindrically symmetric envelope simulations can use at half the number of particles in principle.

-With laser pulses of durations of 30 fs and waist size 40 microns a speed-up of 1200 of magnitude has been observed [Massimo2020]_ .
+With laser pulses of durations of 30 fs and waist size 40 microns, a speed-up of 1200 has been observed between an envelope simulation in cylindrical geometry and a 3D simulation of a laser wakefield acceleration case [Massimo2020]_.